emqx/emqx-docs/en_US/data-integration/elasticsearch.md

 Now you have created the Connector.
 Next, you need to create a rule to specify the data that needs to be written into Elasticsearch.

-## Create a Rule for Elasticsearch Sink
+## Create a Rule with Elasticsearch Sink

 This section demonstrates how to create a rule in EMQX to process messages from the source MQTT topic `t/#` and write the processed results to the `device_data` index in Elasticsearch through the configured Sink.